creative-area/eslint-config/README.md

 where `<ecma-version>` is the desired language version (typically `es<current-year>` unless you work with an older version of nodejs).

-### `.eslintrc.json`
+### `.eslintrc`

-You can also create a `.eslintrc.json` file in a sub-folder that contains code for another environment.
-For instance, if you have some commonjs-formatted code that is supposed to run in es5-compatible browsers, you'd create a `.eslintrc.json` file with the following content:
+You can also create a `.eslintrc` file in a sub-folder that contains code for another environment.
+For instance, if you have some commonjs-formatted code that is supposed to run in es5-compatible browsers, you'd create a json-formatted `.eslintrc` file with the following content:

 ```json
 {